Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Details of Experimental Setting

 \subsection{Implementation Details}

 \textbf{Tasks and Metrics.} We follow \cite{tiger} and conduct \textbf{temporal link prediction} under two settings: (i) transductive setting, which predicts links between nodes that have appeared during training; and (ii) inductive setting, where predictions are performed with unseen nodes.
 During training, we sample an equal number of negative destination nodes as described in Eq. \ref{eq:negative}.
-Inspired by \cite{tgb}, we employ Mean Reciprocal Rank (MRR) as the evaluation metric with 100 negative links per link during evaluation.
-Additionally, we further conduct the \textbf{node classification} task in a practical industrial application for financial risk management using the Industrial dataset from the e-commerce domain.
+Inspired by \cite{tgb}, we employ Mean Reciprocal Rank (MRR) as the evaluation metric with 100 negative links per positive link during evaluation. \nips{We also report the AP and AUC results in Tabs.~\ref{tab:APlinkprediction} \& \ref{tab:AUClinkprediction}.} Additionally, we further conduct the \textbf{node classification} task in a practical industrial application for financial risk management using the Industrial dataset from the e-commerce domain.
 The objective of this task is to predict whether a node is involved in fraudulent activity.
 Specifically, we follow \cite{tiger} and pass the learned representations through a two-layer MLP to get the probabilities of fraudulent activity for each node.
 We adopt the Area Under the Receiver Operating Characteristic Curve (AUC) as the evaluation metric for this task.